The electronic structure of intrinsic magnetic topological insulator MnBi2Te4 quantum wires: Results and discussions

 \subsection{Ferromagnetic phase}

-To begin with, we shows the energy spectrum of FM phase of $\mathrm{MnBi_{2}Te_{4}}$ QWRs in Fig.~\ref{fig:2}(a), which have been calculated numerically from the four-band $\mathbf{k \cdot p}$ model.
-The surface states display a mini-gap ($\sim 8~\mathrm{meV}$) between the up- and down-branches of the surface state subbands [red solid line in Fig.~\ref{fig:2}(a)], which comes from the quantization of the orbital angular momentum.
-In addition, the energy spectrum of the surface states is fully spin-polarized.
+To begin, we present the energy spectrum of the FM phase of $\mathrm{MnBi_{2}Te_{4}}$ QWRs in Fig.~\ref{fig:2}(a), calculated numerically using the four-band $\mathbf{k \cdot p}$ model.
+The surface states possess a mini-gap (approximately $8\ \mathrm{meV}$) between the up- and down-branches of the surface state subbands (depicted by the red solid line in Fig.~\ref{fig:2}(a)), arising from the quantization of orbital angular momentum.
+Additionally, the energy spectrum of the surface states is fully spin-polarized.

-From the subbands dispersions of the surface states of the QWRs which are shown in Fig.~\ref{fig:2}(a), one can obtain the DOS per unit length with the following equation:
+From the subband dispersions of the surface states of the QWRs shown in Fig.~\ref{fig:2}(a), one can calculate the DOS per unit length by utilizing the following equation:

-where $\Theta$ is the unit step function and the sum over $i$ runs over all the subbands.
-Fig.~\ref{fig:2}(b) shows the surface states DOS of the QWRs, the maxima in the DOS at around the subband maxima come from the one-dimensional feature of the surface states subbands, i.e. the charge would be expected to accumulate at around the point.
+where $\Theta$ represents the unit step function, and the summation over $i$ includes all subbands.
+Fig.~\ref{fig:2}(b) illustrates the DOS of the surface states of the QWRs.
+The peaks in the DOS, which occur near the subband maxima, stem from the 1D nature of the surface states subbands.
+Consequently, charge accumulation is expected to occur around these points.

-In Fig.~\ref{fig:3}, we plot the energy spectra of the surface and bulk states of the FM phase $\mathrm{MnBi_{2}Te_{4}}$ QWRs as a function of the angular momentum quantum number $m$ at the center of the Brillouin zone $k_{z}=0$.
-The spectra of the surface states show fully spin-polarized and approximately obeys the linear dispersion against $m$ in Fig.~\ref{fig:3}(a).
-Note that only one spin branch is exist compared to the TI cylindrical QWRs~\cite{JournalofAppliedPhysics.2011.110.093714} due to broken $\mathcal{T} \mathcal{I}$ symmetry, the spins of electrons that carry electrical current are preferentially oriented along the magnetization direction, which is crucial for spintronics applications.
+In Fig.~\ref{fig:3}, we plot the energy spectra of the surface and bulk states of the FM phase of $\mathrm{MnBi_{2}Te_{4}}$ QWRs, with respect to the angular momentum quantum number $m$ at the Brillouin zone's (BZ) center where $k_{z}=0$.
+The spectra of the surface states exhibit a fully spin-polarized characteristic and approximately adhere to a linear dispersion in relation to $m$ in Fig.~\ref{fig:3}(a).
+Notably, in contrast to the TI cylindrical QWRs reported in Ref.~\onlinecite{JournalofAppliedPhysics.2011.110.093714}, only one spin branch is present here due to the broken $\mathcal{T} \mathcal{I}$ symmetry.
+The spins of electrons conducting electrical current are predominantly aligned along the magnetization direction, which holds significant importance for spintronics applications.